Outdoor rock climbing is a thrilling experience citizen of North Carolina enjoy. My adventure is a two-day camping and climbing trip.

 I arrive at the campsite and am struck by the soothing calming effect the wilderness has on me.
 It has been almost a year since the last time I went camping, but I hadn’t realized just how much I missed it until now.
 Camping eliminates all the unnerving distractions of school and work.

-Upon arrival, we scramble to assemble our tents before the sun goes down.
+We scramble to assemble our tents before the sun goes down.

 We start a fire and begin to roast hot dogs on sticks over the warm flames.
 The perfect camping food.